For the inspiration of

 Ida with her 4 children:

-Ida B Wells-Barnett was born in Holly Springs, Mississippi.
-Shortly after her birth, her parents were freed as slaves.
+Ida B Wells-Barnett was born in Holly Springs, Mississippi 7/16/1862.
+Shortly after her birth, her parents were freed as slaves with the Emancipation Proclamation in 1863.
 When both her parents died of yellow fever when she was just 16 years old, she dropped out of high school and found employment as a school teacher.
 She helped raise her younger siblings, went to college, became a part-owner of the Memphis Free Speech newspaper where she launched her activist career.
 When a mob ransacked her offices and threatened her life if she did not leave town, she stood steady.
 She was however eventually forced out of town in 1895 so she moved to Chicago, where she married a widower and African-American rights advocate named Ferdinand Barnett.
 Together they had 4 children & published the ChicagoConservator, where Ida wrote many articles on the lynchings taking place in the south, as well as beginning to lecture widely.
-She was a founding member of the National Afro-American Council, served as its secretary, and was chairman of its Anti-Lynching Bureau.
-Wells was also one of the founders of the National Association for the Advancement of Colored People.
+She endured many attacks on her offices and properties and even death threats.
+Ida fearlessly persevered and was a founding member of the National Afro-American Council, serving as its secretary.
+She was also chairman of its Anti-Lynching Bureau.
+Wells was also one of the founders of the National Association for the Advancement of Colored People, NAACP.
 Ida worked tirelessly for equal rights for African-Americans until her death in 1931 at age 69.